Mert-Cihangiroglu/End-to-End-Data-Engineering-Project/README.md

 ## Requirements

 I did set up a Linux Ubuntu VM on my local to perform all the tasks.
-You can use AWS, or GCP cloud instances as well.Once your machine is ready to go, go ahead, install and setup the below packages.
+You can use AWS, or GCP cloud instances as well.
+Once your machine is ready to go, go ahead, install and setup the below packages.

 - spark-2.1.1-bin-hadoop2.7